 Selected Work | CV | Email | Links |

-Patrick Holbrook lives and works in Chicago.
-His visual practice investigated the relationship of subjectivity and the structures of ideology and globalism, often by using video socially and performatively, and sometimes using other materials.
+This site is an archive of the visual practice of Patrick Holbrook, which investigated the relationship of subjectivity and the structures of ideology and globalism, often by using video socially and performatively, and sometimes using other materials.
 It asked questions about how we are formed by culture and systems of power, and where it may be possible to resist those formations, by considering how the body and specifics of the individual come in contact with and leave evidence in the physical.
 His work also took an interest in the discrepancies of how people and commodities are treated and move around in the world, and attempted to find ways to collapse concepts of territory, as well as documentation, the documented, and the documenter.

-His current creative practice entails co-running the record label Hairy Spider Legs and contributing to the music project Laughing Eye Weeping Eye with Rebecca Schoenecker.
+He currently writes and performs music as Well Yells and makes supporting visual artifacts.
+He ran the record label Hairy Spider Legs and contributed to the music project Laughing Eye Weeping Eye with Rebecca Schoenecker.